shlomoswidler/awscli/README.md

 Do this if you need to use the awscli in your recipes during compile time (for example, to list the EBS attachments of the current instance).

 This cookbook will optionally configure the awscli tool.
-If your OpsWorks instance has an IAM Role then the awscli will pick up that role's credentials automatically from the instance metadata, so you may not need to configure the access keys.
+If your instance has an IAM Role then the awscli will pick up that role's credentials automatically from the instance metadata, so you may not need to configure the access keys.
 You might still want to configure the default region.